jchancellor-ms/Azure-Firewall-IPGroup/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-To run the terraform code, perform the following steps:
+To run the Terraform code, perform the following steps:
-- Configure the deployment machine to use terraform with Azure.
-If deploying from cloud shell, terraform and azure cli applications are preinstalled and login is done automatically so those steps can be skipped.
+- Configure the deployment machine to use Terraform with Azure.
+If deploying from cloud shell, Terraform and azure cli applications are preinstalled and login is done automatically so those steps can be skipped.
-    - Install terraform.
+    - Install Terraform.
 Instructions can be found at this [link](https://learn.hashicorp.com/tutorials/terraform/install-cli)
     - Install the Azure CLI.
 Instructions can be found at this [link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
     - Sign-in to the Azure CLI.
 Instructions for sign-in options can be found at this [link](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli)
-    - Set the subscription context to the subscription that will hold the terraform state using the cli `az account set --subscription <id>` or `az account set --subscription "<subscription name>"`
+    - Set the subscription context to the subscription that will hold the Terraform state using the cli `az account set --subscription <id>` or `az account set --subscription "<subscription name>"`
 - Clone the repo (assumes git is installed)
     - `git clone https://github.com/jchancellor-ms/Azure-Firewall-IPGroup.git`
     - Change directory into the cloned directory `cd Azure-Firewall-IPGroup`